lrcfmd/MolecularSetTransformer/README.md

-## Molecular Set Transformer
+# Molecular Set Transformer
 A deep learning model, namely Molecular Set Transformer, was designed for enabling high-throughput co-crystal screening for any type of molecular pairs.
-The model is able to provide score and uncertainty for any given molecular pair based on its probability to form a multicomponent cystal.
+The model is able to provide score and uncertainty for any given molecular pair based on its probability to form a multicomponent crystal.
 <img src="https://github.com/katerinavr/cocrystals/blob/master/figures/TOC.png" width="800" height="400">

-## Extract co-crystals from the Cambridge Structural Database (CSD)
+# Extract co-crystals from the Cambridge Structural Database (CSD)
 You need the CSD licence (https://www.ccdc.cam.ac.uk/) to use this script.
 You can extract multicomponent crystals after screening the whole > 1 million CSD database.
 If you do not want to include the solvents , you can use the option  `--no_solvents`

     python extract_cocrystals/extract_cocrystals.py --no_solvents